rezabmirzaei/db-demo/README.md

 Key word here is __BASIC__.
 No Rest API, data mangement, persistense, data models, Hibernate etc...
 I've kept it as simple as I possibly can.
 I only want to test the following:

-__CAN THE JAVA APPLICATION CONNECT TO THE DATABASE across various environments?__
+__CAN THE JAVA APPLICATION CONNECT TO THE DATABASE ACROSS VARIOUS ENVIRONMENTS?__

 ## Requirements